 The comprehensive operating statement comprises three components, being 'net result from transactions' (or termed as 'net operating balance'), 'other economic flows included in net result', as well as 'other economic flows - other comprehensive income'.
-The sum of the former two, together with the net result from discontinued operations, represents the net result.
+The sum of the former two represents the net result.